-One of my favorite ways’ companies use Twitter is for damage control.
+One of my favorite ways companies use Twitter is for damage control.
 Honestly, every time Instagram is down and I want to see if others are experiencing the same problem I go to Instagram’s Twitter (funny, I know).
-Instagram will usually always announce when they’re experiencing problems – if it’s happening for multiple people.
+Instagram will usually always announce when they’re experiencing problems – if it’s happening to multiple people.

 I remember recently sometime this year (2019), Wells Fargo was experiencing issues with their app and website.
 No one could log on and some people also couldn’t use their cards.
 They did a great job of updating customers on Twitter the entire time they were looking into the issue.

 Twitter has also become a Customer Service center in a way.
 If you Tweet at a company about an issue, they are more than likely to respond.
 Why?
 Because it’s good for their brand to show they care and are helping their customers.
 Conversations also move into the direct messaging function for more privacy.